AdvancedResearchComputing/arc-rtd/docs/resources/compute/tinkercliffs.md

 <a name="examples"></a>
 ## Examples ##
 See below for a series of examples of how to compile code for a variety of compilers and for how to run optimally in a variety of configurations.
-These and a wide variety of simple application-specific examples can be found [here](https://github.com/AdvancedResearchComputing/examples "here").
+These and a wide variety of simple application-specific examples can be found [in our examples repository](sw_examples).

 ### Stream ###
 [STREAM](https://www.cs.virginia.edu/stream/ "STREAM") is a memory bandwidth benchmark.
 To maximize bandwidth, we run in parallel with one process per L3 cache (cores 0, 4, ..., 124).